linkedin/rest.li/docs/step_by_step.md

 To allow Rest.li to perform its tasks, you need to conform to a simple architecture, in which you define a schema for your data, and classes that support REST operations on that data.
-Your classes will designate handlers for REST operations using Annotations, and return objects that represent your data schema.
+Your classes will designate handlers for REST operations using Annotations and return objects that represent your data schema.
 Rest.li will handle mostly everything else.

 We’ll see how Rest.li helps you perform these actions using automatic